 According to Collider, the movie’s producers worked hard on casting the key female role of Domino.
 As comic book fans know, Domino is a mercenary and a mutant with probability-altering powers, as well as exceptional marksmanship and hand-to-hand skills.
 The character holds close ties to Cable, so it’s easy to see why she’s included in the sequel.

 After an extensive casting search, Atlanta star Zazie Beetz nabbed the part of Domino.
 Reynolds himself confirmed the casting by tweeting a picture of dominos spelling out Beetz’s name.
-He also revealed the first look at Beetz in the role on Twitter, as seen below:
+He also revealed the first look at Beetz in the role on Twitter.

 4. It will have a new director

-Meanwhile, screenwriters Rhett Reese and Paul Wernick will return to pen the sequel’s screenplay.
+Meanwhile, screenwriters Rhett Reese and Paul Wernick returned to pen the sequel’s screenplay.

-According to Deadline, David Leitch has officially signed on to direct Deadpool 2.
+Then, David Leitch signed on to direct Deadpool 2.
 Leitch, known for helming the cult favorite Keanu Reeves starrer, John Wick, reportedly beat out a slew of other directorial candidates (like Drew Goddard and Magnus Martens) for the job.